mimvoid/hellwal/README.md

 | hex  | color0.hex | 000000  |
 | rgb  | color0.rgb | 0, 0, 0 |

-### Addtional variables accepted by templates
+### Additional variables accepted by templates

-Alongside with colors you can specify some variables to make them more suitable for your needs.
+Alongside colors, you can specify some variables to make them more suitable for your needs.
 For now these variables are available:

 | Variable |  Description            | Usage                        |